-It is important to note that the RNiO$_3$ materials with a formal valency of Ni$^{3+}$ ions have a $3d^7$ electron configuration like Co$^{2+}$ in CoTe$_2$.
-Several theoretical electronic structure calculations\cite{Mazin,Park,Johnston,Subedi,Seth} have been carried out to address the CDW transition mechanism and role of Coulomb correlations.
-In spite of the different theoretical methods(see SM;SN5), all of them agree that the Ni$^{3+}$ $3d^7$ state gets stabilized to a dominantly $3d^{8}\underline{L}^1$ ground state in the high-$T$ metallic phase, consistent with a negative-$\Delta$.
-These studies concluded that a small or negative $U_{eff}$ is qualitatively consistent with a negative-$\Delta$.
-While CoTe$_2$ and NiTe$_2$ are not CDW systems, the present Cini-Sawatzky analyses results indicate moderate values of $U_{dd}$ = 3.0 and 3.7 eV for CoTe$_2$ and NiTe$_2$, respectively, although it can actually provide even negative-$U_{dd}$ values as was shown for TiSe$_2$ and CrSe$_2$\cite{deBoer,Chuang}.
-We have also checked that the occupied $3d$-bands\cite{Chakraborty2023,Ghosh2019,Mukherjee,hlevyack2021,Bhatt_2025} have a width $W_d U_{dd}$ and hence, the cluster model is applicable to analyze CoTe$_2$ and NiTe$_2$.
-Table I also lists known parameters from two other negative-$\Delta$ materials, CrTe\cite{shelke2025} and NaCuO$_2$\cite{Mizokawa}, and all show a dominantly $3d^{n+1}\underline{L}^1$ ground state.
-Interestingly, Table I shows that for negative-$\Delta$ cases, while $U_{dd}$ varies between 3.0 eV to 7.0 eV, the scaled Coulomb energy $U_{dd}/T_{eg}$ and $|\Delta|/T_{eg}$ show small variation.
-It indicates that all the negative-$\Delta$ materials in Table I lie in a small region in the ZSA phase diagram.
+While CoTe$_2$ is not a CDW system, the present Cini-Sawatzky analysis results indicate a moderate value of $U_{dd}$ = 3.0 eV for CoTe$_2$ although it can actually provide even negative-$U_{dd}$ values, as was shown for TiSe$_2$ and CrSe$_2$\cite{deBoer,Chuang}.
+We have also checked that the occupied $3d$-bands\cite{Chakraborty2023} have a width $W_d U_{dd}$ and hence, the cluster model is applicable to analyze CoTe$_2$.
+Table IV also lists known parameters from two other negative-$\Delta$ materials, CrTe\cite{shelke2025} and NaCuO$_2$\cite{Mizokawa}, and all show a dominantly $3d^{n+1}\underline{L}^1$ ground state.
+Interestingly, Table IV shows that for negative-$\Delta$ cases, while $U_{dd}$ varies between 3.0 eV to 7.0 eV, the scaled Coulomb energy $U_{dd}/T_{eg}$ and $\Delta/T_{eg}$ show small variation.
+It indicates that all the negative-$\Delta$ materials in Table IV lie in a small region in the ZSA phase diagram.